neuefische/web-exercises/README.md

 ## Templates

-The following exercise types are available.
+The following exercise types are available via the `create` script:

 ### Empty